credo-quia-absurdum/llm-lex-parse/prompt.md

 ## 6. Development Principles

-- Strictly conform to lexical specifications in `lexer/spec.md` and `parser/spec.md`.
+- Strictly conform to lexical specifications in `llm_lex/spec.md` (and the forthcoming parser specification once it lands in `llm_parse/`).
 - Maintain compatibility between lexer and parser modules.
 - Document every meaningful design or behavioral change.
 - Treat each iteration as a self-contained, reproducible experiment.